bgamari/bayes-stack/docs/usage.markdown

 ### Citation influence model

-The citation influence model is designed to understand for which topics a document was cited and to determine a given research paper which its citations had strong influence on it.
-Notice that even seminal papers, may be cited by papers on which they only have a marginal influence.
+The citation influence model is designed to analyze for which topics a document was cited and the strength of its influence on citing papers.
+Notice that even seminal papers may be cited by papers on which they only have a marginal influence.
 We treat each document as a node, and each citation as an arc from the citing to the cited paper.

 Those local influences on a citing node are modeled by mixture over citations `psi`.
 Each cited node has a mixture over topics `lambda`.
 Each item in a citing node are associated with one of its citations, and a topic drawn from that cited documents's `lambda`.
 Further, each item in a cited node are drawn from its `lambda`.
 The consequence is that a cited node's topic mixture `lambda` is a shared topic mixture, estimated not only from the node's items, but also some items in citing nodes.
 This is a crucial distinction to LDA. `psi` and `lambda` influence each other: The more likely items in a citing document fit to a topic mixture, the higher its probability  under `psi`; The more items in citing documents are associated with the cited document, the more `lamba` will be representing it.